DoD-Platform-One/bbtoc/README.md

 Chief Objectives:

+- Big Bang displays quarterly roadmap items and priorities
+- Discuss Big Bang OKRs that are relevant to the community
+- Display metrics of community contributions
 - Enable community collaboration across organizations and use cases
-- Enabled collaborative development of solutions, solving problems for the majority
+- Enable collaborative development of solutions, solving problems for the majority
 - We exist to connect and collaborate, not gate keep and control
 - We are not a standards body, nor do we influence funding of various efforts